-5.3.1.
-The projects identified below are a sample of those that have been selected for implementation within the period 2021 to 2025 because they either generally provide the largest proportion of savings or were already planned for delivery as

-The provision of a green energy gas supplier in late 2021 has shown net reductions in 2022 & 23 and will continue; NSSLGlobal now use green energy suppliers for both
+- 5.3.1.
+The projects identified below are a sample of those that have been selected for implementation within the period 2021 to 2025 because they either generally provide the largest proportion of savings or were already planned for delivery as part of an ongoing programme of works and post the ESOS reports. - 5.3.2.
+Energy (1) - Pipe lagging for A/C etc (ESOS report & TM44 report). - The provision of a green energy gas supplier in late 2021 has shown net reductions in 2022, 23 & 24 and will continue; NSSLGlobal now use green energy suppliers for both Gas and Electric for both sites.